 Latest news from Orford Ness

-We are open Saturdays only from 31 March - 23 July, Tuesday to Saturday until 29 September and then Saturdays only until 27 October.
+We are open Tuesday to Saturday until 29 September and then Saturdays only until 27 October.
 Full details here.

 Policy for drones on Orford Ness

 Please note that the use of drones is not permitted on the Ness.
 See here for full details.